Summary: When negative self-talk starts to get in the way of progress towards your goals, it’s time to take a step back and reshift your perspective.

 Self-limiting beliefs usually stem from your fears or assumptions with little basis in reality.
 These beliefs often take the form of excuses and negativity like “I’m not,” “I can’t,” “I don’t,” or “I can never,” to name a few.
 This self-limiting talk may have come from childhood or a previously perceived negative experience.
 However, it’s essential to approach each experience with a sense of discovery and as an opportunity to learn something new.

 How do self-limiting beliefs affect us?

 Your beliefs start from a young age and help shape your life and choices, and with time and experiences, more beliefs and ideas accumulate.
 Some of these beliefs are helpful, but some can.
 Redirecting self-limiting beliefs is essential for your health, self-image, and success.
-Self-limiting beliefs can also affect your day-to-day actions since beliefs often guide our behavior.
-Developing self-awareness of the messages, you may be telling yourself and how these messages may be directing or limiting your actions will help identify and change self-limiting beliefs.
+Self-limiting beliefs can also affect your day-to-day actions since beliefs often guide your behavior.
+Developing self-awareness of the messages you may be telling yourself and how these messages may be directing or limiting your actions will help identify and change self-limiting beliefs.

 Practice Reflecting on Your Beliefs

 There are many ways to identify limiting beliefs and reframe them to help you move forward.
 Take a few minutes daily to reflect on your attitude toward a certain task, project, event, circumstance, or goal.
 Identify the self-limiting talk or negativity and reframe those statements into a more positive message.
 For example, if your inner voice says, “I can’t do this,” try reframing the message to “I can do this by ______.”
 To fill in the blank in this reframed statement, consider the tools or personal resources you already have that may help you move forward.
 An example of a reframed statement might be, “I can do this by completing a small task each day.”